FDSN/StationXML/README.md

 ## Change procedure

+To propose changes to the schema a submitter must provide two things:

+* A written description of the change (motivations, potential impact, etc.).
+* A fork of the most recent *master* branch of the StationXML repository submitted as a pull request on Github.
+The fork should include the schema changes being proposed.
+In effect, this is a patch to the schema in a form ready to merge with the master repository.

+The procedure is as follows:

+1a.
+Submitter sends written proposal to the WG-II mailing list, with or without a link to a Github pull request.
+1b.
+If written proposal is approved by WG-II but no pull request was submitted, the proposer should submit a pull request to the StationXML repository and send a link to the WG-II for technical review.
-Proposed additions to the schema should be created to a branch of *master* and a pull request should be opened.
-Once the addition has been approved by the FDSN it will be merged with the master branch and included in the next release.
+2. If the written proposal and technical review of the pull request are approved by WG-II, the gatekeeper will merge the pull request with the master repository.

+The change will be included in the next release of the schema.

-For discussion of a potential change without creating a branch an issue should be created.
-If the issue is likely to result in changes to the schema it is recommended that the individual or organization proposing the change to do so in a branch for review.
+For technical discussion of a potential change without creating a branch an issue may be created.
+The procedure for Working Group II, described above, must be followed for any changes to the schema.

 Changes and issues should only be grouped together when logically related in order to streamline review and acceptance.